 While genetic discrimination can occur in any environment or interaction, we have particular concern about discrimination in employment and insurance (i.e., life, critical care, disability, and mortgage).
 Being denied insurance on the basis of one’s genetic test information, something over which the individual has no control, has serious consequences for individuals, families and society at large.
 Fear of such discrimination can prevent an individual from making beneficial life decisions and choices, such as genetic testing, career choices and family considerations.
 For instance, an individual may not get genetic testing for fear of repercussions to their career or the loss of insurance, even though testing may be in the individual’s best interest.
 In addition to personal choice, clinical trials may be limited as appropriate candidates cannot be identified.
 Fear of misuse of genetic test information prevents individuals from participating in clinical trials, which are needed to understand, treat and eradicate disease.

-The Genetic Non-Discrimination Act was passed into law on May 4, 2017.
+To address genetic discrimination, the Genetic Non-Discrimination Act was passed into law on May 4, 2017.
 It was a significant step forward for Canadians, in all provinces and territories, to now have their genetic test information protected.

 - Show leadership and sponsor initiatives to raise awareness of the issue in Canada understanding that all Canadians are at-risk.